 Following widespread spurious claims by persons who posed as customs agents, set up illegal Customs auctions, and effectively fleeced the unsuspecting public, the NCS (Nigeria Customs Service) decided to set up the Customs e-auction operation.
 The website regulates all auction activities of the Nigerian customs service.
 The following process and notes enable you to participate and claim a car via the Nigeria Customs’s auction system:

-1 - Each auction applicant needs to register on the website prior to bidding.
+- Each auction applicant needs to register on the website prior to bidding.
 The applicant needs to have a Tax Identification Number (TIN) from the Federal Inland Revenue Service (FIRS).
-Each applicant must in addition attach an active e-mail address with their registration.
+Each applicant must, in addition, attach an active e-mail address with their registration.

-3 - The applicant can then place a maximum of two bids for each auctioned item.
-Highest bidder wins.
+- The applicant can then place a maximum of two bids for each auctioned item.
+The highest bidder wins.

-a) A copy of paid assessment and bank receipt (this is optional if you made an e-payment).
+- A copy of the paid assessment and bank receipt (this is optional if you made an e-payment).

 11 - Each auction window lasts for two days or Forty-eight hours.
 All bids must be placed during this period.